Pine View High School (St. George, Utah): Sports

 In 1998, Pine View hired 74-year-old Sark Arslanian as the football coach.
 His pay was just $1 per year.
-In 2000 he suffered a heart attack and had quadruple bypass surgery.
+In 2000, he suffered a heart attack and had quadruple bypass surgery.
 Arslanian was previously a Weber State and Colorado State football coach.
 Pine View replaced Arslanian with Ray Hosner in 2001, who during his tenure has taken the Panthers to three state championship games.
+Shortly before the 2022 football season began, Ray Hosner announced he would be taking a year off from coaching the football team, as he had to have surgery during the off season.
+The football team proceeded to have its worst season in school history without Ray Hosner, resulting in a record of 0–9 in the 2022 season.
+The previous worst football seasons in Pine View history were one win seasons in both 1995 and 1983.

+Programs

-Fine arts programs
+Fine arts

 Pine View High School's fine arts include multiple forms of musical talents, vocal, and theatrical performances.
-The vocal department is headed by Robert Reimer, Orchestra is headed by Eddie Candland, and the Band program is headed by Austin Clark.
+The vocal department is headed by Robert Reimer, the orchestra is headed by Lacy Young, and the band program is headed by Valerie Ravitch.
 The theater is headed by Kelly Thomas.

-Theater

-The Pine View theater department is headed by Kelly Thomas.
-Every season, which is every school year from August to May, Pine View Theater holds two live performances.
+Every year, Pine View Theatre holds two live performances.
 In the fall, Pine View produces and performs a musical with a full orchestra pit, and in the spring a play with no musical elements.

-Performances produced by Pine View Theater: